 In early 2014, a great anomaly descended upon the seas: A patch of warm water that manifested in the Gulf of Alaska.
 Scientists called it “The Blob.”

-This marine heatwave continued through 2016 [CORRECT??], and extended as far south as Southern California, throwing marine ecosystems, weather patterns and fisheries into disarray.
+This marine heatwave continued through 2016, and extended as far south as Baja California, Mexico, throwing marine ecosystems, weather patterns, and fisheries into disarray.
 Now that the Blob has abated, researchers have begun examining its effects and drawing insights that can help us prepare for a future where marine heatwaves are more common and more intense.

-Marine scientist Chris Free, at UC Santa Barbara, led a network of colleagues all along the West Coast to investigate how the 2014-2016 marine heatwave impacted the region’s fish, fisheries and fishermen.
-They documented the Blob’s diverse effects through a series of 10 case studies, finding that many fisheries suffered due to stock declines and shifting ranges.
+Marine scientist Chris Free, at UC Santa Barbara, led a network of colleagues all along the West Coast to investigate how the 2014-2016 marine heatwave impacted the region’s fish, fisheries, and fishermen and women.
+They documented the Blob’s diverse effects through a coastwide economic synthesis and a series of 10 case studies, finding that many fisheries suffered due to stock declines and shifting ranges.
 However, even species that fared well caused management challenges.
-The study, published in the journal Fish and Fisheries [], presents an outline for what to prioritize as scientists, fishermen and policymakers chart a path forward.
+The study, published in the journal Fish and Fisheries [TK LINK], presents an outline for what to prioritize as scientists, fishers, and policymakers chart a path forward.

 “Marine heatwaves have really emerged as possibly the greatest immediate climate threat to the oceans,” said senior author Lyall Bellquist, a fisheries scientist at UC San Diego and The Nature Conservancy.
-They’re already increasing in frequency, intensity and duration, causing profound impacts to ecosystems and economies, communities and cultures.
+They’re already increasing in frequency, intensity, and duration, causing profound impacts to ecosystems and economies, communities, and cultures.

 The Blob was the largest marine heatwave on global record, and impacted the entire food web between Mexico and Alaska, from plankton to whales.
 “Ecosystems are really complex and they’re really connected,” said lead author Free, “so a change in one place can just radiate and [cause…] a surprising change someplace else.”

-Winners, losers and headaches from both
+Winners, losers, and headaches from both

-To make sense of such a large disturbance, the team analyzed fishery revenues before, during and after the heatwave, which guided them to a series of 10 case studies that highlight different responses to the event.
+To make sense of such a large disturbance, the team analyzed fishery revenues before, during, and after the heatwave, which guided them to a series of 10 case studies that highlight different responses to the event.

-The ocean undergoes predictable oscillations that shift the distribution of currents, temperatures and nutrients.
-Periodic events, like El Niño, mean that scientists, fishermen and resource managers have are familiar with the effect warmer water can have on different species.
+The ocean undergoes predictable oscillations that shift the distribution of currents, temperatures, and nutrients.
+Periodic events, like El Niño, mean that scientists, fishers, and resource managers are familiar with the effect warmer water can have on different species.
 But massive heatwaves like the Blob don’t always match our expectations.

 Consider anchovies and sardines.
 The two species have a similar ecological niche, but sardines were thought to prefer warmer temperatures than anchovies.
 And yet, Pacific sardine populations collapsed during the Blob, causing a multi-year federal fishery disaster and closure from California to Washington.
 Meanwhile, anchovy populations exploded to a near record high.
 “You could hike up to the bluffs at Torrey Pines and [...] see schools of anchovies from La Jolla all the way up to Del Mar,” Bellquist said.
-Surprises like these will become more common and more disruptive, the autors explained, so we need to figure out why we were wrong and what to do about it.
+Surprises like these will become more common and more disruptive, the authors explained, so we need to figure out why we were wrong and what to do about it.

 Climatic changes can also produce results that seem completely unconnected.
 For instance, the researchers found a spike in whale entanglements during the Blob.
 A heat wave can reduce the amount of cold, nutrient-rich water coming up from the depth.
-This depletes the amount of plankton, which large whales prey upon.
-The marine mammals likely moved inshore in search of food, where they overlapped more than usual with the Dungeness crab fishery, leading to a rise in entanglements.
+This depletes the amount of offshore krill, which large whales usually prey upon.
+The marine mammals likely moved inshore in search of booming anchovies, where they overlapped more than usual with the Dungeness crab fishery, leading to a rise in entanglements in commercial trap lines.